brettz9/miller-columns/README.md

 - `preview` - Optional callback; defaults to `null`.
 Passed the column item and columns jQuery object as arguments.
-The return result should be an HTML string which is used to fill the list item which functions as the preview pane when selected a final item (an item without children).
+The return result should be an HTML string which is used to fill the list item which functions as the preview pane when selecting a final item (an item without children).
 - `delay` - Optional integer indicating animation delay.
 Defaults to 500ms.
 - `outsideClickBehavior` - Optionally set to "reset" to have the column browser reset to the beginning upon clicking within the columns